image of woman running through park for blog about natural solutions to runners stomach

 Natural Solutions To Ease Runner's Stomach

-Running is on the rise.
-2024 saw a 59% increase in running club participation, and 40% of Brits now run at least once a week.
+Running is on the rise, with over 25% of people in the UK wanting to run more, and 40% of the population already running once a week.
 But, whether you’re new to running or you’re a seasoned marathon runner, it can be hard to escape the age-old problem of runner’s stomach.
-We’re here to help you ease runner’s stomach, as well as highlighting how Kefir can be key in helping to regulate your gut microbiome and reduce gut issues associated with running!
+We’re here to help you ease runner’s stomach, as well as highlighting how Kefir can be key in helping to regulate your gut microbiome to support this!

 What is Runner’s Stomach?